Ali-Mirghasemi/Stream/README.md

 1. Copy the `StreamBuffer.h` and `StreamBuffer.c` files into your project directory.
 2. Include the `StreamBuffer.h` header file in your source files where you want to use the library functions.
-3. Initialize a `Stream` object and a buffer to hold the data.
+3. Initialize a `StreamBuffer` object and a buffer to hold the data.

 ```c
 #include "StreamBuffer.h"